GeorgeDaoud3/SOFE4630U-MS3/README.md

 * Confluent Cloud Kafka supports connectors while Google Pub/Sub doesn't support them.
 What's the advantages and disadvantages of adding connectors to any pub/sub service?

 ## Design:
 Although Google Pub/Sub doesn't support connectors, it can be implemented using Data flow or any other processing service.
-Update the Dataflow pipeline you implemented in the second milestone to include a paralle branch that saves the preprocessed records into a MySQL server deployed on GKE.
+Update the Dataflow pipeline you implemented in the second milestone to include a parallel branch that saves the preprocessed records into a MySQL server deployed on GKE.

-Write to PubSub: send the measurement back to another topic

 # Deliverables
 1. A report that includes the Discussion part and the .